docker/extensions-sdk/docs/tutorials/minimal-frontend-extension.md

 ## Extension folder structure

-A Desktop Extension is comprised of several files, ranging from the extension's source code to required Extension-specific files.
+A Desktop Extension comprises several files, ranging from the extension's source code to required Extension-specific files.

 In the `minimal-frontend` sample folder, you can find a ready-to-go example that represents a UI Extension built on HTML.
 We will go through this code example in this tutorial.